The Numbers and People That Tell the Story of AI Horizons 2025

 According to Governor Josh Shapiro, Pennsylvania state employees save 95 minutes daily using ChatGPT Enterprise.

-Implementation has been smooth: 85% report positive experiences, and notably, 48% were first-time AI users—proving deployment at scale works.
+Implementation has been smooth: 85% report positive experiences, and notably, 48% were first-time AI users—proving execution at scale works.
 Already, 1,300 state employees completed InnovateUS AI training, with 3,200 more enrolled and actively using AI tools.

 "I see AI not as a job replacer but a job enhancer," Governor Shapiro emphasized, joining CMU President Farnam Jahanian onstage.
 "Folks shouldn't fear AI."